Web workers allow you to push work outside of main execution thread of JavaScript making them convenient for lengthy computations and background work.

 Moving data between the main thread and the worker comes with communication-related overhead.
 The split provides isolation that forces workers to focus on logic only as they cannot manipulate the user interface directly.

 As discussed in the Build Targets chapter, webpack allows you to build your application as a worker itself.
-To get the idea of web workers better, you'll learn how to build a small worker using worker-loader.
+To get the idea of web workers better, we'll write a small worker to bundle using webpack.

 A worker has to do two things: listen to messages and respond.
 Between those two actions, it can perform a computation.
 In this case, you accept text data, append it to itself, and send the result: